Understanding Toxicity Levels of Natural Remedies

 Toxins can enter the body through eyes or skin.
 As skin is the largest organ in our bodies, its primary function is to protect and act as a barrier for entry of foreign materials.
 This is why skin conditions are so very important to treat – when left untreated, they allow germs and viruses to enter the body.
 This is also why it’s so much easier to treat skin conditions with treatments applied directly to the skin.

-This is one of the least effective methods of entry, but when toxic levels are introduced, the results are often fatal.
+This is one of the least effective methods of entry.
+It’s also problematic if toxic levels or substances are accidentally introduced.

-A dose is described in two ways: Lethal Dose (LD) and Effective Dose (ED).
+When identifying doses, there are two ways to describe them: Lethal Dose (LD) and Effective Dose (ED).

 - LD: A lethal dose is the amount in which the end result to the patient is death.

-Let’s assume that a substance (for example, Meleleuca, which is Tea Tree Oil) has an LD50 rating of 1.0.
+Let’s assume that a substance (for example, Melaleuca, which is also known as Tea Tree Oil) has an LD50 rating of 1.0.

 - Lethal dose low (LDLo) The lowest dose of substance introduced by any route other than inhalation which has been reported to have caused death in humans or animals.
 In other words, when X substance is administered to a pet (except in inhalation), the animal dies.